DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 1. Extracting into columns then joining is prohibitively expensive and taxing on the spark optimizer (which we have not found was smart enough to detect this pattern)
 2. Running pure DataFrame transformations does not afford the expressiveness that Hamilton provides.

-The idea is to break your code into components.
-These components make one of two shapes:
+The idea is to break your transformations into sections that form one of two shapes.

 1. Run linearly (e.g. cardinality non-preserving operations: aggregations, filters, joins, etc..)
 2. Form a DAG of column-level operations (for cardinality-preserving operations)